 Chronic pain not only affects your physical health but your emotional and mental well-being as well.
-Double board-certified pain management expert Jay M. Shah, MD, at the SamWell Institute for Pain Management in West Orange and Colonia, New Jersey, offers innovative techniques to help you gain control over your pain, including dorsal root ganglion (DRG) stimulation.
+Double board-certified pain management expert Jay M. Shah, MD, at the SamWell Institute for Pain Management in Colonia, New Jersey, offers innovative techniques to help you gain control over your pain, including dorsal root ganglion (DRG) stimulation.
 For a pain management consultation to learn more about this advanced technique, schedule an appointment online or by phone today.

 DRG stimulation is an innovative method of pain control that targets your dorsal root ganglion to help improve chronic pain by altering pain signals.